Find Affordable College Courses

 Fremont, NE

-Midland University ranked #8 on this year’s Best Value Nursing Bachelor’s Degree Schools in Nebraska list.
-Located in the distant town of Fremont, Midland U is a private not-for-profit college with a small student population.
+Midland University did quite well in this year’s ranking of the best places for nursing students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the distant town of Fremont, Midland U is a private not-for-profit school with a small student population.

 In-state tuition fees for undergraduate students at Midland U are $36,746 per year.
 While working on their Bachelor's Degree, nursing majors at Midland U accumulate an average of around $29,270 in student debt.